 The main trail is known as the Seguin Trail and travels 80 km from the edge of Parry Sound to the Town of Kearney near Algonquin’s eastern boundary.
-The Seguin follows the route of the former Ottawa, Arnprior and Parry Sound Railway that was built by lumber baron JR Booth to transport lumber from central Ontario to shipping yards on Georgian Bay.
-Rail service ended on the Seguin in 1952 and the tracks were subsequently removed, leaving behind a trail that runs between several abandoned communities.
+The Seguin follows the route of the former Ottawa, Arnprior and Parry Sound Railway that was built by lumber baron JR Booth to transport lumber and grain from central Ontario to shipping yards on Georgian Bay.
+Rail service ended on the Seguin in 1952 and the tracks were subsequently removed, leaving behind a trail that runs along this historic route.

 There are numerous communities along the length of the trail that offer opportunities to learn more about the history as well as providing food, gas and other essentials.
 Consider taking a day or more and exploring some of what Algonquin Provincial Park has to offer.
 With endless lakes and many trails and places of interest, you will see why Algonquin is one of Canada’s most visited parks.